The fight for $15 campaign has drawn attention to the minimum wage – and set a benchmark

 News At Other State Sites:

-- Tornado count reaches 17 in last week's storms across Wisconsin6 hours ago
+- Tornado count reaches 17 in last week's storms across Wisconsin15 hours ago

-- Montello schools push back first day of classes due to flooding7 hours ago

-- Reedsburg police investigate death of 15-year-old participating in 40-day fast7 hours ago

 - Drunk driving has taken a heavy toll in Wisconsin.
-Now, drugged driving is gaining a footh...10 hours ago
+Now, drugged driving is gaining a footh...19 hours ago

-- The fight for $15 campaign has drawn attention to the minimum wage – and set a bench...12 hours ago
+- The fight for $15 campaign has drawn attention to the minimum wage – and set a bench...20 hours ago

 WISCONSINREPORT.COM (WiscReport.com) is not affiliated with Wisconsin Government or any state agency, department, entity, or other website or printed publication with Wisconsin in it’s name.
 Established in 2002, we operate completely independent from political parties and other forms of outside influence.
 Our Mission is to report the truth, the whole truth, and nothing but the truth.
 We are WiscReport on Twitter and Facebook.
 A Morbizco Internet Media online publication. – WisconsinReport.com.